CraftAcademy/atm_challenge_2021-1/ReadMe.txt

 To keep my funds secure
 I want a secure Pin code & an expiry date on my card that allows only me access to my funds.

+As a Bank Costumer
+In order to withdraw funds in even amounts.
+I want to receive funds in 5,10, 20$ bills